YuriHolubeu/Physics-Notes/README.md

 At the very beginning of the entry there are links to useful parts of the table of contents.

-Now big part of them is in Russian, since half of my education was in Russian and many books are note available for free in English.
+Now big part of them is in Russian, since half of my education was in Russian and many books are not available for free in English.
-I am rewriting them in English slowly.
+I am slowly rewriting them in English.

 The idea of this approach was inspired by the example of Landau and Feynman, who understood many complex formulas and easily reproduced them (for this I created the first part, where the main theory is briefly summarized),